 Have you ever returned home just to find your pet has created a mess out of your things?
 Does your pet whine and cry incessantly when you’re about to leave the house?
-When your pet exhibits these extreme behaviors and others such as crying, howling, soiling, and salivating whenever you leave the house, most likely it has what is called separation anxiety.
+When your pet exhibits these extreme behaviors and others such as crying, howling, soiling, and salivating whenever you leave the house, most likely he has what is called separation anxiety.

 What is Separation Anxiety?